 We are currently seeing a major change in the IT industry, and the cloud environment has turned into a safe haven.
 With a variety of major businesses switching to the public cloud, we have also seen a huge drive towards scaling, and automation.
 Generally, both the technology and financial sectors are facing a huge shift from having complex computing tasks done manually towards more streamlined and automated processes.
+That's where grid computing comes in.

 When going for cloud adoption, “businesses are pushing PaaS first and that has a lot of positive effects.
 To begin with, things are made easier right off the bat, because essentially all the building blocks are there, so any initial business can run workloads and get going within a day or two, rather than wasting too much time to set up the foundation,” stated Hentsu CEO, Marko Djukic.